 The outcomes of the prestigious 2017 SURF Awards for Best Practice in Community Regeneration were announced on Thursday 7 December at a celebratory presentation event in Glasgow’s Grand Central Hotel.

 Representatives of the five category winning initiatives for 2017 were personally congratulated on their success by the Scottish Government’s Local Government and Housing Minister Kevin Stewart MSP.

 The SURF Awards are delivered each year by SURF in partnership with the Scottish Government.
 The purpose is to highlight, celebrate and share the achievements of initiatives that address physical, social and economic challenges in communities across Scotland.

 SURF’s panel of 20 independent judges are drawn from national regeneration bodies and community groups.
-They carefully assessed all of the varied SURF Awards nominations in four thematic categories, visiting 15 different shortlisted initiatives from Whithorn to Mull, before agreeing upon the outcomes.
+They carefully assessed all of the varied SURF Awards nominations in five thematic categories, visiting 15 different shortlisted initiatives from Whithorn to Mull, before agreeing upon the outcomes.

 The Category Winners

 Creative Regeneration: The Broomhill Project (Greenock).
 Delivered by RIG Arts, with support from River Clyde Homes, the project connects local residents with artists in creative collaborations, empowering people in the community, to develop their ability and impetus to affect change.

 Youth Employability: LinkLiving Step On (Edinburgh, Falkirk & Fife).
 Provides support to young people seeking employment, education and training by helping identify goals and removing barriers to progress using approaches such as a ‘Steps to Resilience’ programme.

 Community Led Regeneration: Dundee International Women’s Centre.
 DIWC’s vision is to provide a space where women and girls from black and minority ethnic communities can achieve their personal goals, reach their full potential, and prosper in their community.